-(c) After completing its review of a utility’s clean energy compliance report, the commission will determine whether a utility met its proposed targets and interim targets, and whether the utility made sufficient progress toward meeting the clean energy standards.
+(c) After completing its review of a utility’s clean energy compliance report, the commission will determine whether a utility met its proposed targets and interim targets, and whether the utility made sufficient progress toward meeting the clean energy transformation standards.

 (3) Annual Clean Energy Progress Reports.
-On or before June 1st of each year, other than in a year in which the utility files a clean energy compliance report, a utility must file with the commission, in the same docket as its most recently filed CEIP, an informational annual clean energy progress report regarding its progress in meeting its targets during the preceding year.
+On or before July 1st of each year, other than in a year in which the utility files a clean energy compliance report, a utility must file with the commission, in the same docket as its most recently filed CEIP, an informational annual clean energy progress report regarding its progress in meeting its targets during the preceding year.
 The annual clean energy progress report must include, but is not limited to:

-(a) Beginning in 2026, an annual attestation that: The utility does not use any coal-fired resource (as defined in RCW 19.405.020(7)) to serve retail electric customer load; and an appropriate company executive has reviewed all e-tag data for the prior calendar year and found no electricity from coal-fired resources was included in market purchases and therefore no such electricity was included in retail customer rates;
+(a) Beginning July 1, 2027, and each year thereafter, an attestation for the previous calendar year that: the utility does not use any coal-fired resource to serve retail electric customer load; and an appropriate company executive or qualified independent third party has reviewed all e-tag data for the prior calendar year and verified that no electricity from coal-fired resources was included in market purchases and therefore no such electricity was included in retail customer rates;

-(b) Conservation achievement in megawatts, first-year megawatt-hour savings, and cumulative lifetime megawatt-hour savings;
+(b) Conservation achievement in megawatts, first-year megawatt-hour savings, and projected cumulative lifetime megawatt-hour savings;

 (c) Demand response program usage and demand response capability in megawatts and megawatt hours;

-(d) Renewable energy capacity in megawatts, and usage as a percentage of electricity supplied by renewable resources and in megawatt hours to demonstrate compliance with RCW 19.285.040(3) and RCW 19.285.070;
+(d) Renewable energy capacity in megawatts, and usage as a percentage of electricity supplied by renewable resources and in megawatt hours to demonstrate compliance with RCW 19.405.040(1)(a) and RCW 19.405.050(1); the report must also identify the subset of renewable resources that were used for compliance with RCW 19.285.040(2) and RCW 19.285.070;

-(e) Nonemitting energy capacity in megawatts, and usage as a percentage of electricity supplied by nonemitting energy and in megawatt hours;
+(e) All renewable energy credits and the program or obligation for which they were used (i.e., voluntary renewable programs, renewable portfolio standard, clean energy transformation standards, etc.);

-(f) The utility’s greenhouse gas content calculation pursuant to RCW 19.405.070, as well as the following information: (i) Coal energy usage in megawatt hours;
+(f) Verification and documentation of the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040, RCW 19.405.050, a specific target, or an interim target;

-(ii) Gas-fired peaking power plant energy usage in megawatt hours;
+(g) Nonemitting energy capacity in megawatts, and usage as a percentage of electricity supplied by nonemitting energy and in megawatt hours;

-(iii) Gas-fired combined-cycle power plant energy usage in megawatt hours;
+(h) The utility’s greenhouse gas content calculation pursuant to RCW 19.405.070;

-(iv) Unspecified electricity usage in megawatt hours;
+(i) An electronic link to the utility’s most recently filed fuel mix disclosure report as required by RCW 19.29A.140;

-(g) Total greenhouse gas emissions in metric tons of CO2e;
+(j) Total greenhouse gas emissions in metric tons of CO2e;

-(h) All renewable energy credits and the program or obligation for which they were used (i.e., voluntary renewable programs, renewable portfolio standard, clean energy standards, etc.);
+(k) Each utility must verify and document the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040, RCW 19.405.050, specific target, or an interim target;

-(i) Each utility must verify and document the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040, RCW 19.405.050, specific target, or an interim target;
+(l) Demonstration of ownership of nonpower attributes using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report;

-(ii) A utility must demonstrate ownership of nonpower attributes using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility.
-The utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report; and
+(m) A description of the public participation opportunities the utility provided and the feedback the utility received during the year, including whether and how public participation influenced the utility’s decisions and actions; and

-(i) A description of the public participation opportunities the utility provided and the feedback the utility received during the year, including whether and how public participation influenced the utility’s decisions and actions .
+(n) Other information the Company agreed to or was ordered to report in the most recently approved CEIP.

-WAC 480-100-670 Public participation in a CEIP.
+WAC 480-100-655 Public participation in a clean energy implementation plan (CEIP).